James Michael Tyler, who played Gunther on ‘Friends’, has died aged 59

 James Michael Tyler, who played the beloved character Gunther on Friends, has died aged 59.

-The actor had been battling prostate cancer since 2018 and died at his home in LA on Sunday, a representative confirmed to TMZ.
+The actor had been battling prostate cancer since 2018 and died at his home in LA on Sunday, his manager confirmed to TMZ.

 In a statement, his family said: “The world knew him as Gunther (the seventh “Friend”), from the hit series Friends, but Michael’s loved ones knew him as an actor, musician, cancer-awareness advocate, and loving husband.